Non-Gaussian transverse momentum fluctuations from impact parameter fluctuations

 where the dependence on $c_b$ on the right-hand side is implicit.
 These moments must then be averaged over $c_b$, as in Eq.~(\ref{cbintegral}).
 The cumulants are finally obtained from the moments using standard inversion formulas.
 The first four cumulants are the mean, the variance, the skewness and the excess kurtosis~\cite{Bhatta:2021qfk}:

 where angular brackets denote averages over $c_b$.
 One sees that $\kappa_1$ and $\kappa_2$ contribute separately to the variance.
 The term involving $\kappa_1$ is responsible for the sharp decrease of the variance around the knee, as shown in Ref.~\cite{Samanta:2023amp}.
 The skewness has terms involving $\kappa_1$ only, and a term proportional to the correlation between $\kappa_1$ and $\kappa_2$.
 The kurtosis has one more term, which is proportional to the variance of $\kappa_2$.
 The skewness and the kurtosis encode the non-Gaussian properties of the event-by-event fluctuations of $[p_t]$.
 In our model, which assumes Gaussian fluctuations at fixed impact parameter, all non-Gaussianities originate from impact parameter fluctuations.
-If the impact parameter does not fluctuate, each line in Eq.~(\ref{skew}) is identically zero.
+If the impact parameter does not fluctuate, each line in the above expressions of ${\rm Skew}(p_t)$ and ${\rm Kurt}(p_t)$ is identically zero.

 Our quantitative predictions are displayed in panels (b), (d) and (e) of Fig.~\ref{fig:panelplot}.
 The increase of the mean, displayed in panel (b), has already been discussed in the literature~\cite{Samanta:2023amp,Gardim:2019brr,Nijs:2021clz}.
 The new results of this paper are the skewness and the kurtosis, which both display sharp variations around the knee.
-We predict an increase of the skewness below the knee, which has already been reported by the ALICE collaboration~\cite{Saha:2022bxf}.
-This increase is followed by a fast decrease.
+We predict an increase of the skewness below the knee [such an increase has already been seen by the ALICE collaboration~\cite{Saha:2022bxf}, as will be discussed below], followed by a fast decrease above the knee.
 The kurtosis has first a minimum, followed by a maximum roughly at the knee.
 These structures come from the terms involving $\kappa_1$, and are inherited from the truncated Gaussian.
 The cumulants of the truncated Gaussian (\ref{gaussiancb}) can be calculated analytically.
 The maximum of the skewness occurs at $N_{ch}\simeq N_{\rm knee}-\sigma_{N_{ch}}\simeq 3510$.
 The kurtosis has a minimum at $N_{ch}\simeq N_{\rm knee}-2\sigma_{N_{ch}}\simeq 3340$, followed by a maximum at $N_{ch}\simeq N_{\rm knee}\simeq 3680$.
 This corresponds to the structure seen in our numerical results.